agama-project/agama/yastd/dbus_api.md

 error messages from some scripts or strings from libraries.
 Setting locale for whole service is basically discouraged as there can be multiple clients working with given service, e.g. some log collector beside user doing setup.
-So we decided for now to have properties in english and when locale is needed then dedicated call to get localized strings together with locale should be used.
+So we decided for now to

+- have properties in English
+- when locale is needed then a dedicated call to get localized strings together with locale should be used.

 Methods that can return localized error states should be able to get as option requested locale.

 ### Resources